 The next step is to activate and install the CCKM license.
 Refer to Licensing for details.

 This section describes the high level steps to manage keys using CCKM:

 Add a connection between the CipherTrust Manager and the desired cloud or key source.
 This is needed to grant CCKM the access to any of the cloud service or key source users with valid user credentials.

 Test the connection.
 The connection must be in the ready state.

 Add the container that contains the keys to be managed.
-A container can be an AWS account, an Azure vault, a Luna HSM partition, a DSM domain, or a Google Cloud key ring, a Salesforce organization, or a SAP group.
+A container can be an AWS account, an Azure vault, a Luna HSM partition, a DSM domain, a Google Cloud key ring, a Salesforce organization, or a SAP group.

 When adding a container, you need to select the corresponding connection.